Connect with us

 Blanton did not reply until Wednesday, March 8.

 “I am not declining to answer your questions,” Blanton wrote.
 “I answered your original question.
 The follow-up questions are a thinly-veiled attempt to gain additional information on the reasons JSU president Thomas Hudson was placed on administrative leave, which is a personnel matter.
-Since it is a personnel matter, I have no additional information to .”
+Since it is a personnel matter, I have no additional information to provide.”

 On Wednesday evening, Blanton elaborated after Mississippi Today sent her the question again, along with eight more.